learn-co-curriculum/first-lab-python-test/README.md

 # Your First Lab

-On Learn, labs are exercises you have to complete.
+One of the neat features on Learn is the ability to download labs, add your code to them and know immediately if you met your goal.

+In order to get your own copy of the labs to work on, you will need to work with Git and Github.

-The goal of this lab is to practice the workflow to complete a lab and to see if you can make a new file or directory using terminal.
+The goal of this lab is to walkthough what the overall workflow is for your prework labs.

 To complete this lab you will have to:

-1. Fork the lab via github.
+1. Fork the lab via Github.
 2. Clone your fork.
 3. Solve the Lab
 4. Push that commit to your fork.